isomerpages/nparks-heritagetrees/_about-us/About Heritage Trees.md

 ---
 <p>&lt;Photo of a Heritage Tree&gt;</p>
 <h4><strong>What is a Heritage Tree?</strong></h4>
-<p>Heritage Trees are special group of matured trees, noted for their botanical,
+<p>Heritage Trees is a special group of matured trees, noted and conserved
-social, historical, aesthetic and/or cultural significance.
+for their botanical, social, historical, aesthetic and/or cultural significance.
 Being a part of our local natural heritage and serve as important green landmarks of our Tropical Garden City, these trees help to create a sense of permanence and identity to the place we call home.
 It takes decades and, in some cases, more than hundreds of years for these trees to mature gracefully and beautify our landscape.</p>
 <p></p>
 <h4><strong>About the Scheme</strong></h4>
 <p>Announced on 17 August 2001, the Heritage Tree Scheme advocates the conservation